<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>A king and queen size bed are both 80 inches long, their difference is in width.
 A king size bed is 16 inches wider than a queen, measuring 76 inches from side-to-side.
 This is a big enough difference to notice, especially if you sleep with a partner.</p>

-<h3>Can a queen size bed accommodate two people?</h3>
+<h3><strong>Can a queen size bed accommodate two people?</strong></h3>

 <p>A queen size bed is large enough to accommodate most couples.
 That said, if you or your partner is physically larger in size, you’ll likely want to consider sizing up to a king to provide more room for each of you.
 This is also true if you or your partner tends to toss and turn a lot during the night.
 A king size bed will offer more room for movement and you or your partner will be less likely to disturb the other when sleeping.</p>

-<h3>How much room does a king size bed take up?</h3>
+<h3><strong>How much room does a king size bed take up?</strong></h3>

 <p>A king size bed measures 76 inches wide and 80 inches long.
 Kings are usually too large for most apartments and smaller rooms, but are ideal for a master bedroom.
 The recommended room size for them is 12 feet by 14 feet, but it’s best to measure your space to see if it will fit in your room.</p>

-<h3>How do I know if a king or a queen bed is the right size for me?</h3>
+<h3><strong>How do I know if a king or a queen bed is the right size for me?</strong></h3>

 <p>If you plan to sleep alone, a queen size bed offers ample room.
 If you will be using the bed with a partner, a queen size bed might feel too small for some couples who are larger in size.</p>

-<p>If you choose to go with a king size bed, make sure you have the space for it.
-Measure your room and remember to leave a minimum of two feet of walking space around the bed.This will ensure you have enough room to walk around and prevent the bedroom from feeling cluttered or cramped.</p>
+<p>And if you choose to go with a king size bed, make sure you have the space for it.
+Measure your room, and remember to leave at least 2 feet of walking space around the bed.This will ensure you have enough room to walk around and prevent the bedroom from feeling cluttered or cramped.</p>

-<h3>Can queen size sheets fit on a king bed?</h3>
+<h3><strong>Can queen size sheets fit on a king bed?</strong></h3>

 <p>Queen size sheets will not properly fit on a king mattress because queen sheets are 16 inches narrower than king sheets.
 Queen size sheets are tailored to the specifications of a queen bed and since a king size bed is wider, the sheets will be too small to fit across the bed.</p>

-<p>The post <a rel="nofollow" href="https://vayasleep.com/blog/king-vs-queen-bed/">King vs. Queen Bed</a> appeared first on <a rel="nofollow" href="https://vayasleep.com/blog">Vaya Blog</a>.</p>
+<p>The post <a rel="nofollow" href="https://vayasleep.com/blog/king-vs-queen-bed/">King vs Queen Bed</a> appeared first on <a rel="nofollow" href="https://vayasleep.com/blog">Vaya Blog</a>.</p>

 ]]></content:encoded>